mauriziopaul/flu-diallel/README.md

 ## More Information

-> Please visit my website for more information about my research: https://mauriziopaul.github.io/
+> For more information about my research interests, please visit https://mauriziopaul.github.io/.
+> To learn more about research in the Valdar and Heise labs, please visit https://valdarlab.unc.edu and https://unclineberger.org/people/mark-heise.

 ## Key References